felix-mueller/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ---

 All distributions of Camunda Optimize come with a predefined set of configuration options that can be overwritten by the user, based on current environment requirements.
-To do that, have a look into the folder named environment.
-There is one file called environment.properties with values that override the defaults optimize properties.
+To do that, have a look into the folder named `environment`.
+There is one file called `environment.properties` with values that override the default Optimize properties.

 In the following, all adjustable properties are listed with their default value and a short explanation of their purpose.